 You need a visa to travel to India, unless you are an Overseas Citizen of India (OCI) cardholder.

-Make sure you get the right visa for the purpose and duration of your travel, for example a Tourist Visa or Business Visa.
-If you enter India on the wrong visa, you could be:
+India has a number of visa categories.
+Make sure you get the right visa for the purpose and duration of your travel.

 Applying for a visa or e-visa

 Find out how to apply for a visa from the Indian Bureau of Immigration.
 Depending on your requirements you may be able to apply for:

 Check your eligibility and any restrictions before you apply and allow plenty of time for your application to be processed.